Matimbahalata/phamancy/README.md

-# phamancy
+# pharmacy
-the system that help people to buy stuff online
+the system that help people to buy medications online.
+An online medication delivery system.